kasunsjc/k8s-lab/README.md

 ## 🆕 New Features

 - 🔮 **All-in-one Management Script** - New `k8s-lab.sh` provides unified management for both types of clusters
+- 🧠 **Smart Cluster Management** - Clusters are preserved and restarted rather than recreated when possible
 - 🧩 **Advanced Demo Applications** - New demonstrations of StatefulSets, HPA, ConfigMaps and Secrets
 - 📊 **Enhanced Status Checking** - Quick overview of all clusters and their state
 - 🧹 **Cluster Cleanup** - Easy deletion and cleanup of clusters